 Technology advancements nowadays are more welcome in the field of medicines.
 Biology is far more complicated than simple systems made in the lab.
-Researchers have recreated the biology in the field of tissue engineering with the development of techniques like 3-D printing and 3-D bioprinting.
-Now grafts are more natural like our skin produced by the body.
+Researchers have recreated biology in tissue engineering with the development of techniques like 3-D printing and 3-D bioprinting.
+Now grafts are more natural, like our skin produced by the body.

-Commercially available grafts mostly slough off and do not have vasculature i.e., blood vessels which required for communications between host and grafts.
-Since blood vessels feed the graft from the host with blood and remove other harmful metabolites from blood, that’s the challenge Researchers and Engineers have overcome recently.
+Commercially available grafts mostly slough off and do not have vasculature, i.e., blood vessels required for communications between host and grafts.
+However, since blood vessels feed the graft from the host with blood and remove other harmful metabolites from blood, that’s the challenge Researchers, and Engineers have overcome recently.

 3-D printed skin is an advancement with the hope of preventing blood-rejected grafts since blood vessels are a crucial factor in supplying blood and nutrients from a host to the graft to keep it “alive.”
 Professor Pankaj Karande explained: “Right now, whatever is available as a clinical product is more like a fancy Band-Aid.
 It provides some accelerated wound healing, but eventually, it just falls off; it never really integrates with the host cells.”

-These skin print grafts will address the problems of people suffering from skin burns, wounds induced by diabetes or ulcers and accelerate the healing process.
-The work has been published in journal Tissue Engineering Part A.
+These skin print grafts will address the problems of people suffering from skin burns, wounds induced by diabetes, or ulcers and accelerate the healing process.
+The work has been published in the journal Tissue Engineering Part A.

-The next step in this significant development would be creating modified donor skin cells using gene-editing CRISPR technology to match with the recipient’s body, thereby reducing the chances of graft rejection.
+The next step in this significant development would be to create modified donor skin cells using gene-editing CRISPR technology to match the recipient’s body, thereby reducing the chances of graft rejection.